11 cars you didn’t know were tuned by Lotus

 This enigmatic marque was linked with Lotus as far as back as the early 2000s.
 The Dutch minnow engaged Lotus Engineering to develop the Aileron and D8 4×4, Hethel’s finest also manufacturing and supplying parts used in their construction.
 In 2008, the two firms were set to take their relationship to a new level on signing an agreement whereby future Spykers would be based on the much-vaunted “New Esprit” that was to have been powered by a Lotus-Toyota V-10 unit.

 However, new broom Dany Bahar nixed it in favor of a “new” new Esprit, as it were.
-Spyker, for its part, tanked but refuses to play dead.
-In January, it announced it is making yet another comeback with Russian backing.
+Spyker, for its part, tanked but refused to play dead.
+In January of 2022, it announced it would make yet another comeback with Russian backing.

 Via Hagerty UK